 Knowing how to improve is one thing, knowing what and where to improve is another.
 When you have good data, you can get the answers to both of these questions and make your improvements more effective.

 For example, operational data and CSAT or other customer experience metrics can show you what steps of your process to improve.
 Where are customers getting frustrated or becoming unsatisfied?
 Which of your operational metrics have the lowest results?

 For example, if customers are often dissatisfied after phone calls, you can look to your operational metrics to uncover why, and then work to fix that area.
 What’s the average time in queue, and how can you work to lower it?
 How many times are customer needs resolved on the first call?
-By identifying and focusing on improvements in these key areas, you can exponentially improve your customer service.
+By identifying and focusing on these techniques in these key areas, you can exponentially improve your customer service.

 Partner with an expert